FriendsOfCake/crud/docs/listeners/api.rst

 API
 ===

-This listener allows you to easily create a JSON or XML Api build on top of Crud.
+This listener allows you to easily create a JSON or XML Api built on top of Crud.

 Introduction
 ^^^^^^^^^^^^